Information Technology Services

 Larry L. Sautter, UCR's associate vice chancellor for Computing and Communications, led the Riverside campus in technological innovation through the entrepreneurial and efficient use of resources.
 In 2000, the UC Information Technology Leadership Council (ITLC) created this award program in his memory.

-Faculty and staff members in any department at any of the ten UC campuses, five medical centers, the UC Office of the President (UCOP), Agriculture and Natural Resources, Hastings College of the Law, and the Lawrence Berkeley National Laboratory are eligible to submit applications.
+Faculty and staff members in any department at any of the ten UC campuses, six health systems, the UC Office of the President (UCOP), Agriculture and Natural Resources, Hastings College of the Law, and the Lawrence Berkeley National Laboratory are eligible to submit applications.
 Cross-location and cross-functional teams are encouraged to submit applications.

 The selection committee ranks projects based on all the criteria listed below.
 The project should: